maximilianweinhold/spacetime/README.md

 Roughly right now, im trying to tile both sides of the Planck length with Kolmogorov complexity.
+Sorry. a connection with ZFC needs to be stronger.

 ---